 - 1.1 The Clean Neighbourhoods and Environment Act 2005 brought in new powers for local authorities to be able to deal with problems associated with irresponsible dog ownership.
-Dog Control Orders replace the previous system of byelaws for the control of dogs as well as the Dogs (Fouling of Land) Act 1996, the powers of which are repealed upon adoption of dog control orders. - 1.2 These powers enable local authorities to deal with the minority of irresponsible dog owners. - 1.3 To advise the Board of progress in determining the nature and extent of orders to be declared and the result of internal and external consultations.
+Dog Control Orders (DCO's) replace the previous system of byelaws for the control of dogs as well as the Dogs (Fouling of Land) Act 1996, the powers of, which, are repealed upon adoption of Dog Control Orders. - 1.2 To advise the Board of progress in the process of declaring Dog Control Orders within the Borough and the findings of the previously undertaken public consultation exercise. - 1.3 To share with the Board, of comments from the Safer Halton Policy & Performance Board.

-2.0 RECOMMENDATION: That:
+2.0 RECOMMENDATION: That the Board approves:

-- (1) the Board note the move towards the implementation of dog control orders, for :- - The removal of dog faeces on all land within Halton, which is open to the public.; - Exclusion of dogs from selected areas; - The keeping of dogs on leads in selected areas; and - Keeping of dogs on leads by direction of an authorised officer in selected areas:- and - (2) the Boards comments in respect of these matters be forwarded to the Executive Board Sub Committee for considerations.
+- 1. The making and implementation of dog control orders, for the following offences: - The removal of dog faeces on all land within Halton, which is open to the public. - Exclusion of dogs from selected areas. - The keeping of dogs on leads in selected areas. - Keeping of dogs on leads by direction of an authorised officer in selected areas.